-- DEN (Data Enable) Output signal from the processor used as out put enable for the transceivers - ALE (Address Latch Enable) Used to demultiplex the address and data lines using external latches - M/IO Used to differentiate memory access and I/O access.
+- DT/R (Data Transmit/ Receive) Output signal from the processor to control the direction of data flow through the data transceivers - DEN (Data Enable) Output signal from the processor used as out put enable for the transceivers - ALE (Address Latch Enable) Used to demultiplex the address and data lines using external latches - M/10 Used to differentiate memory access and I/O access.
 For memory reference instructions, it is high.
 For IN and OUT instructions, it is low. - WR Write control signal; asserted low Whenever processor writes data to memory or I/O port - INTA (Interrupt Acknowledge) When the interrupt request is accepted by the processor, the output is low on this line.